 The French ornithological name for the Eurasian Blue Tit is Mésange bleue, meaning 'blue tit'.
 All members of the tit family (the Paridae) are known in French as 'mésange'.

-While the Eurasian Blue Tit is not found in Mongolia, seven other members of the family are.
+While the Eurasian Blue Tit is not found in Mongolia, seven other members of the tit family are.
 They are all known ornithologically in Mongolian as хөх бух khökh bukh, literally 'dark-blue bull'.
-This is a term that appears in normal dictionaries and it is clear that it is not an exotic or esoteric name.
+This is a term that appears in normal dictionaries and is clearly not an exotic or esoteric name.

 These translations raise several questions.

 The first is why such careless and cavalier translations made it into print for posting in a public place.
 Faced with what are clearly names for particular types of bird, the person tasked with translation has adopted the attitude that, well, anything will do, as long as it makes some kind of sense.
 Even a bit of casual research would have revealed that 'mésange' is equivalent to хөх бух khökh bukh in Mongolian, and that 'troglodyte' is equivalent to уран бялзуухай uraŋ byalzuukhai.
-The translator has clearly decided that the vague general term бялзүүхай byalzuukhai, referring to finch-like birds -- anyone's idea of a little bird -- is good enough.
+The translator has clearly decided that the vague general term бялзүүхай byalzuukhai, referring to all kinds of finch-like birds, is good enough.
 For the Tengmalm's owl, the translator has adopted the equally cavalier attitude of translating 'Tengmalm' just because it's there.
 A little more research would have revealed that 'chouette de Tengmalm' is the name of a specific kind of owl.
 Either 'Tengmalm' could have been omitted, or an appropriate Mongolian name could have been located.

 The second question is, does it matter?
 After all, the photos are beautiful, the posters are tastefully done, and the appropriate fuzzy feel-good image of French culture will be conveyed to the passer-by.
 Who cares if the names are fuzzy, too?